M

 For example, jobs in many countries in Central and South America, such as Costa Rica, Peru, or Brazil, won’t typically require a degree to teach English, although some employers may prefer one.
 You may also find some Asian countries, such as Cambodia or Laos, willing to hire English teachers without a degree (find details on this in the following section).

 If you’re having trouble finding schools or language institutions in your region of interest (such as Europe) that don’t require a degree, try applying to summer camps or after-school programs there.
-These types of shorter-term jobs tend to have more flexible hiring requirements.
+These types of shorter-term jobs tend to have more flexible hiring requirements for educators who want to teach overseas.
 You may also be able to find teaching jobs with smaller tutoring companies that will have you working one-on-one with students.

 Spain

 It might surprise you to see Spain on this list, but it’s one of the European countries where you don’t necessarily need a degree to teach English.
-Spain is a highly sought-after destination, with tons of cultural activities in the big cities like Barcelona or Madrid, where most of the teaching work can be found.
+Spain is a highly sought-after destination – many ESL teachers want to teach English in Europe!
+With tons of cultural activities in the big cities like Barcelona or Madrid, most of the teaching work can be found in Spain’s biggest cultural centers.
 Just remember that it may be more difficult to secure a visa if you’re from a non-European country.

 Learn more about teaching English in Spain.